polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 - Installed and configured Rust on your system.
 For detailed instructions on installing Rust and setting up your development environment, refer to the [Installation](TODO - add path) guide
 - Completed the [Build a Local Blockchain](TODO - add path) tutorial and have the [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} installed on your local machine
-- Experience using predefined accounts to start nodes on a single computer, as described in the [Simulate a Network](TODO - add path) guide
+- Experience using predefined accounts to start nodes on a single computer, as described in the [Simulate a Network](/tutorials/polkadot-sdk/build-a-blockchain/simulate-a-network){target=\_blank} guide

 ## Generate an Account and Keys